electricStove/lindenmayer_system_generator/README.md

 2. **Apply the rewriting rules** to each symbol in the axiom.
 If a symbol matches the left-hand side (LHS) of a rule, it is replaced by the right-hand side (RHS) of that rule.
 3. **Repeat the process** for a specified number of generations, creating increasingly complex strings.

 Through this iterative process, simple initial strings can evolve into intricate patterns, mimicking natural growth processes like those seen in plants.
-L-Systems are often visualized using graphics, where the symbols are interpreted as drawing commands.
+L-Systems are also commonly used to generate fractals.

 The Lindenmayer System Generator allows users to:
 - Input a starting axiom (the initial string representing the base state of the system).